Intrepid travellers explore the world's most wondrous places - discovering real people and cultures and having incredible life experiences.

-Walk to the Roaring Billy Waterfall, an easy fern line walk take you to the shores of the Haast River.
-Later you make a short stop at the 28m drop Thunder Creek falls followed by another stop to take a 30-minute return walk to the Blue Pools.
-It features a carefully maintained gravel path and boardwalks that wind through a native silver beech forest and lead to a swing bridge strung high above the Makarora River.
-The views back to the mountains of the Main Divide are absolutely breath-taking.
-The glacier-fed water in these deep pools is the colour of deep azure blue, and so clear that you can see right to the bottom, making the resident brown trout look like they are suspended in the air.
+Walk to the Roaring Billy Waterfall, an easy fern line walk that take you to the shores of the Haast River.
+Later you make a short stop at the 28m drop Thunder Creek falls, followed by another visit to take a 30-minute return walk to the Blue Pools.
+It features a carefully maintained gravel path and boardwalks that wind through a native silver beech forest and lead to a swing bridge high above the Makarora River.
+The views back to the mountains of the Main Divide are breath-taking.
+The glacier-fed water in these deep pools is the colour of deep azure blue and so clear that you can see right to the bottom, making the resident brown trout look like they are suspended in the air.

-As you exit Mt Aspiring National Park you will travel through what is known as “The Neck” a formation of land that separates two of our great South Island lakes, Lake Hawea and Lake Wanaka.
-Wanaka is a new and modern Alpine resort and mostly visited by us New Zealanders.
-A year-round destination set against the pristine alpine backdrop of Mount Aspiring National Park, you can still discover that totally relaxed Kiwi way of life at Lake Wanaka.
+As you exit Mt Aspiring National Park, you will travel through what is known as “The Neck”, a formation of land that separates two of our great South Island lakes, Lake Hawea and Lake Wanaka.
+Wanaka is a new and modern Alpine resort visited mainly by us New Zealanders.
+A year-round destination set against the pristine alpine backdrop of Mount Aspiring National Park, you can still discover that relaxed Kiwi way of life at Lake Wanaka.

-Or: Experience a true New Zealand wilderness adventure.
+Or: Experience a valid New Zealand wilderness adventure.
 Fly, Walk, and Jet boat through New Zealand’s most spectacular Alpine environment on an adventure like no other.